TheMaster1127/HTVM/README.md

 You have the ability to choose between multiple **indentation styles**:

-- **Pythonic indentation style**: This removes the need for block delimiters like curly braces, relying on indentation to define code blocks.
 - **Lua indentation style**: Uses the customizable `end` keyword to close code blocks.

-Both styles are fully customizable, and you can define your own keyword for closing blocks (such as `end`, or any other word).
+The `end` keyword is fully customizable.
+You can use `end` or any other word.

 ### Toggleable Semicolons